 The Environmental Working Group (EWG) released its new Tap Water Database today (July 26), a searchable database that allows users in the U.S. to enter either their ZIP code or their local utility's name to learn what's in their tap water.
 The EWG is an independent advocacy group based in Washington, D.C., that's focused on public health and environmental issues."
 (LiveScience,By Sara G. Miller, Staff Writer | July 26, 2017 12:01am ET)

-Drinking water database: put in your ZIP code and find out what's in your water https://ow.ly/gz7Z30dVHBa
+Drinking water database: put in your ZIP code and find out what's in your water.
+Copy link into your web browser https://ow.ly/gz7Z30dVHBa

 "45 N.J.
 Towns That Have Harmful Pollutants In Drinking Water, According To New Study